Floorp-Projects/Floorp/toolkit/components/glean/docs/testing.md

 To run FOG's `rusttests` suite use `mach rusttests`

-If the crate uses only a few Gecko symbols, they may use the `with_gecko` feature to conditionally use them.
-This allows the crate to test its non-Gecko-adjacent code using Rust tests.
-(You will need to cover the Gecko-adjacent code via another means.)

 ### Using `gtest`

 Because Gecko symbols aren't built for the
 `rusttests` build,
-any test that is written for code that uses Gecko symbols should be written as a [`gtest`](https://github.com/google/googletest) in `toolkit/components/glean/gtest/`.
+any test that is written for a crate that uses Gecko symbols should be written as a [`gtest`](https://github.com/google/googletest) in `toolkit/components/glean/gtest/`.